masc-ucsc/docs/docs/pyrope/04-variables.md

 assert i == (a==3 and 3<=b and b == d)
 ```

-## Valid or optional
+## Optional

-Pyrope has support to handle valids.
-The `?` is used by several languages to
+The `?` is used by several languages to handle optional or null pointer
-handle optional or null pointer references.
-The `?` is used to check if there
+references.
+In non hardware languages, `?` is used to check if there is valid
-is valid data or a null pointer.
+data or a null pointer.

 Pyrope has no pointers, but the same syntax is used for handle "valid" data.
 Instead the data is left to behave like without the optional, but there is a
-new "valid" field associated with the tuple.
+new "valid" field associated with each tuple entry.

 ```